sadbumblebee/metalsmith-pug-stylus-bolierplate/Readme.md

-# static-site
+# Pug and stylus based boilerplate using Metalsmith

-This example uses Metalsmith to make a static site.
-To test it out yourself just run:
+This app uses Metalsmith to output a basic website.
+To generate a 'Hello World' page run:

-    $ make build
+    $ make